Pink is a color that symbolizes harmony and affection! Here’s an exclusive list of 78 types of Pink Flower Names to help you pick your favorites!

 Botanical Name: Plumeria obtusa

-Plumeria is both fragrant and pink, making it perfect for anyone who wants an attractive addition in their garden.
+Plumeria is both fragrant and pink, making it perfect for anyone who wants an attractive addition to their garden.

 64. Desert Rose